CharlelieLrt/modulus/docs/api/models/diffusion.rst

 user-friendly interface for specific applications.
 Note that not all these classes are true diffusion models, but can also be used in conjunction with diffusion models.
-For instance, the CorrDiff example in `CorrDiff example <../../examples/weather/corrdiff/README.rst>`_ uses the :class:`~physicsnemo.models.diffusion.unet.UNet` class to implement a regression model.
+For instance, the CorrDiff example in `CorrDiff example <../../examples/weather/corrdiff/README.rst>`_ uses the :class:`~physicsnemo.models.diffusion_unets.CorrDiffRegressionUNet` class to implement a regression model.

 :code:`SongUNet`
 ----------------

-.. autoclass:: physicsnemo.models.diffusion.song_unet.SongUNet
+.. autoclass:: physicsnemo.models.diffusion_unets.SongUNet
     :show-inheritance:
     :members:
     :exclude-members: forward